1852 Info 6a for John Harper Crompton |

 The death of Frank CROMPTON

-Dr. Harold Shipman certified that Frank's death occurred on Sunday, 26th March 1995, although it seems very likely that he died two days earlier, on Friday, 24th March.
+Frank CROMPTON Jnr. died on Friday 24 March 1995 (GRO ref: Tameside B44A 0141B Probate record his death as 26 March 1995) leaving a sum not exceeding £125000.
+However, Dr. Harold Shipman certified that Frank's death occurred on Sunday, 26th March 1995, although it seems very likely that he died two days earlier.

 'Mr Crompton was a widower and lived by himself [being an independent man].
 His medical notes and records confirm his family's recollection that he suffered from mild angina.
 This appears to have been diagnosed in 1984 and seems to have been relieved by use of a glyceryl trinitrate (GTN) spray.'